lablup/backend.ai-docs-webui/docs/login/login.rst

 -----

 Enter your ID and password and press the LOGIN button.
-In API ENDPOINT, the URL of Backend.AI Webserver, which relays the request to the Manager, should be entered.
+In API ENDPOINT, the URL of GPU Platform Webserver, which relays the request to the Manager, should be entered.

 .. note::